Currency-One/validators/README.md

 # Validators

-This is javascript package of validators and regexp patterns
+This is typescript package of validators and regexp patterns

 ## Installation